xonsh/xonsh/docs/tutorial_xonsh_projects.rst

 ************************************
 Tutorial: Xonsh Projects
 ************************************
 Bam!
-Suppose you want to get beyond scriptiung and write a whole library, utility, or other big project in xonsh.
+Suppose you want to get beyond scripting and write a whole library, utility, or other big project in xonsh.
 Here is how you do that.
 Spoiler alert: it is easy, powerful, and fun!